tc39/notes/meetings/2019-06/june-4.md

 MHK: Some alternatives that were suggested that we should be aware of. [moving to "alternatives" slide].

-MS: Import maps answers all those different scenarios
+MLS: Import maps answers all those different scenarios

 MHK: Pipe symbol alternative proposal. [referring to ModuleSpecifier fallbacks slide].